Hidden tail chains and recurrence equations for dependence parameters associated with extremes of higher-order Markov chains: Stochastic recurrence equations and dependence parameters

-for all $\bm x \in \RR_+^k$.\ Such functions are asymptotically homogeneous of orders 1 and $\beta$ respectively. \end{remark} Here we find that the norming functions $a_t$, $t=k,k+1,\ldots,$ have a particularly neat structure, not least $a_t(X_0):=a_t(1)\,X_0=\alpha_t\,X_0$, where $\alpha_t$ is determined by the recurrence equation~\eqref{eq:recurrence_slope} of the $k$ previous values $\boldsymbol{\alpha}_{\tk}$ through the homogeneous function $a(\cdot)$.\ For a flexible parametric class of the function $a(\cdot)$, in Section~\ref{sec:autocovariance} we are able to explicitly solve the recurrence equations \eqref{eq:recurrence_slope}.\
+{ Despite its relatively weak assumptions Corollary~\ref{cor:SDE_AI} provides considerable insight into the behaviour of the hidden tail chain.
+It shows that the norming functions $a_t$, $t=k,k+1,\ldots,$ have a particularly neat structure, not least $a_t(X_0)=\alpha_t\,X_0$, where $\alpha_t$ is determined by the recurrence equation~\eqref{eq:recurrence_slope} of the $k$ previous values $\bm \alpha_{\tk}$ through the $1$--homogeneous function $a$.\ Also $\alpha_t\to 0$ as $t\to \infty$ leading eventually to no location norming in the limit, which is consistent with the independence case.
+For a flexible parametric class of the function $a$, in Section~\ref{sec:autocovariance} we are able to explicitly solve the recurrence equation \eqref{eq:recurrence_slope} and find the form of a geometric decay to zero in $\alpha_t$ as $t$ increases.